SegataLab/metaclock/README.md

 ## Private conda channel

-Temporarily, you can install MetaClock thorough a private conda channel.
-But this lead will be closed once bioconda channel is ready.
+Temporarily, you can install MetaClock through a private conda channel.
+But this option will be replaced once bioconda channel is ready.

 ~~~Bash
 conda create -n metaclock -c khuang16 -c compbiocore -c kantorlab -c bioconda -c conda-forge metaclock